 Do Dog Whiskers Grow Back if They are Pulled Out?

-Like other hair on your dog, whiskers do occasionally fall out to make way for a new one but they should never be pulled out.
-The hair follicles surrounding whiskers contain many nerves, this is what makes them fantastic sensory input devices.
-Pulling them out is extremely painful for a dog causing discomfort and stress.
+Like other hair on your dog, whiskers occasionally fall out to make way for a new one, but they should never be pulled out.
+The hair follicles surrounding whiskers contain many nerves; this is what makes them fantastic sensory input devices.
+Pulling them out is extremely painful for a dog, causing discomfort and stress.

 Article written by Author: Phyllis DeGioia and The Dog Daily Expert